 WSSL Certification Courses for Referees & Assistant Referees

-Prior to every season and often in between seasons, WSSL offers a series of certification courses for parents who wish to become referees and assistant referees (including teenagers).
+Prior to every season and often in between seasons, WSSL offers a series of certification courses for parents and young people who wish to become referees and assistant referees.
 This is the beginning of your training, not the end.
 Participating in and completing the certification process is a requirement in order to take the pitch as a referee.
 All referees and assistant referees must take Safe Haven and must take the age appropriate level of certification training for the kids' games they are officiating.

 - Safe Haven -- all referees and assistant referees

 - U8 Official Referee Course for referees in U6, U7 and U8

 - Basic Referee Course for referees in U9 and up; the U8 Official and Safe Haven are Prerequisites

 *See WSSL's Calendar for WSSL Certification courses that are offered locally and their dates/times.